 How does it work?

-Effectiveness really depends on what the filter is designed to achieve in filtering out waterborne particles.
-Carbon filters vary in size, design, function, efficiency and life cycle and different activated carbon filters are designed to allow a certain flow rate of water through the filtering process as well.
+Carbon filters vary in size, design, function, efficiency and life cycle.
+Different activated carbon filters are designed to allow a certain flow rate of water through the filtering process as well.
 Your water treatment professional can determine what best fits your particular situation.

 Carbon Filtration Micron Rating & Effectiveness

-Carbon filter effectiveness is measured in terms of size of particles they can attract.
+Carbon filter effectiveness is measured in terms of the size of particles they can attract.

 I.e. 1 micron, 5 micron, 10 micron, etc.

 There are typically two ratings to determine the effectiveness of carbon filters.
 They are as follows:

 Nominal Filter rating – a filter that will remove 85% of the particles of a specified size (in microns) and larger.
 A filter with a nominal rating at 1 micron will remove 85% of particles that are 1 micron or larger.

 Absolute Filter rating – a filter that will remove 99.9% of particles of a specified size (in microns) and larger.
 An absolute rated filter at 1 micron will remove virtually all particles 1 micron or larger.

 Carbon filtration can help remove harmful chemicals from your water and H2O Care can install a whole house water filter, an under-counter water filter or any other solution that will solve your specific situation.
 Give us a call at (800) 539-1100 or contact us here.